-The Hawaiian Girls NFT masterpiece artwork at the Opensea Ethereum crypto currency based art market auction
+The Hawaiian Girls NFT masterpiece artwork at the Opensea Ethereum cryptocurrency-based art market auction

 The Maestro was born in 1939 in Rome.
 The Maestro Enrico Garff an Italian colorist painter of the 21st century.
 Garff’s works include oils, watercolours, acrylics, gouaches and paintings on silk.
 His favourite themes are humans, horses and mythology.
 His art can be found in the homes of many a lover of art and horses in Finland, in addition to some works displayed in public buildings.
 The artist’s largest work in oils is seven metres wide.
 In Hufvudstadsbladet Helena Husman gives a thorough description of this painting ‘Sons of the Sun’ which is collocated at the Kamp Social Services Centre in Helsinki.
 This pictorial ode to mythology and joy is painted on five canvases and was inaugurated in 2003 together with the second portrait of President Martti Ahtisaari.
 Opening speeches for this event were conducted by Ms Eeva Ahtisaari and by the artist’s wife, Ms Isabella Diana Gripenberg.
 More infos are obtainable con The Gripenberg Art Collection Website.

-My first play-ground mate was a tree.
-I grew up in a rather lonely childhood surrounded by nature in my mother’s private garden secluded from the mayhem of the world.
-My deep connection with nature, combined with the loneliness stimulated my fantasy to build up an imaginary world.
-The vacuum of a human relationship filled by my growing creativity triggered to fullfill the emptiness with colours, stories, imaginary beings and fantasy shapes.
+My first playground mate was a tree.
+I grew up in a rather lonely childhood surrounded by nature in my mother’s private park, far away from all the worldly mayhem and confusion.
+My deep connection with nature and loneliness stimulated my fantasy to build an imaginary world.
+The vacuum of a human relationship filled by my growing creativity triggered me to fulfill the emptiness with colors, stories, fantasy beings, and fantasy shapes.
 An arid soil was my foundation for a fertile imagination where I developed my artistic perception like a “third eye” shedding light into the darkness.
-I started early just after overcoming the age of a toddler drawing horses, pirates, Zorro and other marvels.
-I grew up mainly surrounded by female figures: by the record my mother, my cousins, 9 aunts.
-My father who was unanimously recognised mastering an outstanding singing voice vanished quite suddenly out of my life.
-His artistic sensibility is something I although inherited.
+I started early after overcoming the age of a toddler drawing horses, pirates, Zorro, and other marvels.
+I grew up mainly surrounded by female figures: by the record, my mother, my cousins, and nine aunts.
+The general public unanimously recognized my father as possessing an extraordinary voice and mastering an incredible singing capacity, but he vanished quite suddenly from my life.
+His artistic sensibility is something I inherited.
 I can still recall waking up in the morning at the echo of his soothing and harmonious voice sounding in my mind like a warm embrace while singing a beautiful Napolitean tune named la “La Montagna” (the Mountain).
-However excelling in a different artistic field, I can feel how he transmitted his musical pathos into the touch of my brush through his DNA, influencing my way of painting with the ancient Italic classical heritage still running in my veins.
-At that time when I still hadn’t developed much awareness of my skills and knowledge of what I was doing, the first recognition of my dawning talent came from a Lady deemed to be an art connoisseur by the pictorial circles of the time.
+However excelled in different artistic fields, and I can feel how he transmitted his musical pathos into the touch of my brush through his DNA, influencing my way of painting with the ancient Italic classical heritage still running in my veins.
+At a time when I still hadn’t developed much awareness of my skills and knowledge of what I was doing, the first recognition of my dawning talent came from a Lady deemed to be an art connoisseur by the pictorial circles of the time.
 I remember how she claimed to notice already plenty of action and dynamos embedded in my early stage drawing and painting attempts.
-In my nineteens, I learnt to appreciate the French impressionists and then the renaissance masters, especially Masaccio.From “The World of Enrico Garff” So Cultures Cultural Magazine Interview
+In my nineteens, I learned to appreciate french impressionism art, rather than the renaissance masters, especially Masaccio.